 The weather can be unpredictable, but for an RV trip, you do want to pack at least one jacket.
 If you choose a good rain jacket, you can layer underneath if it’s also cold.
 The Orvis Pack-and-Go jacket folds down into a super small bundle that shouldn’t take up a ton of precious space but will keep you warm and dry if showers hit.

 An RV trip is not the time to wear your tightest skinny jeans!
-However, comfy pants like these Tareen pants are great for an RV trip.
+However, comfy pants like these Eddie Bauer sightscape convertible pants are great for an RV trip.
 They’re light and stretchy, with pockets in the front and back.
-These come in a neutral shade that you can coordinate your tops around, and you can be dressed up a little slip ons for any RV look.
+These come in a neutral shade that you can coordinate your tops around, and you can dress up a little slip ons for any RV look.

 Check out the best packable rain jackets for more ideas!